commercelayer/commercelayer-docs-api/resources/customer_payment_sources/create_customer_payment_source.md

 ---
-description: How to create A customer payment source via API
+description: How to create a customer payment source via API
 ---

-# Create A customer payment source
+# Create a customer payment source

 To create a new customer payment source, send a `POST` request to the `/api/customer_payment_sources` endpoint, passing the resource arguments in the request body.